-It is for this reason that, in addition to following proper vent sizing, construction and safety requirements from the National Fuel Gas Code, ANSI Z223.1 or in Canada, from CSA B149.1 as well as all applicable local codes, it is required that installers provide some means to prevent operation with a blocked common vent.
+Canada, from CSA B149.1 as well as all applicable local codes, it is required that installers provide some means to prevent operation with a blocked common vent.
 It is suggested that a blocked vent safety system be employed such that if the switch from one appliance trips due to excessive stack spill or backpressure indicating a blocked vent condition, that all appliances attached to the vent be locked out and prevented from operating.
-(Note that the Pennant Pool Heater is equipped with a blocked vent safety (pressure) switch, as shipped.)
+(Note that the MT2P Pool Heater is equipped with a blocked vent safety (pressure) switch, as shipped.)
 As an additional precaution, it is recommended that a Carbon Monoxide (CO) alarm be installed in all enclosed spaces containing combustion appliances.
-If assistance is required in determining how a blocked vent safety system should be connected to a LAARS product, please call Applications Engineering at the telephone number on back cover of this manual.
+If assistance is required in determining how a blocked vent safety system should be connected to a LAARS product, please call Laars' Applications Engineering Dept.